diegovalsesia/restoration-optimized-compression/README.md

 # restoration-optimized-compression
 Lidar-guided image compression optimized for Lidar-guided restoration.
 In this repository a Lidar-guided image compression model is integrated with a Lidar-guided iamge restoration model for end-to-end optimization so that rate-distortion-after-restoration performance is maximized.

-A demo is also provided with the source code of an iOS app that implements the restoration-optimized compressor on the smartphone via an Executoch exported model.
+We also provide the source code of an iOS demo app that implements the restoration-optimized compressor on the smartphone via an Executoch exported model.
 Server-side decompression and restoration code is also provided for the demo.

 ## Install